 According to the Alzheimer’s Association 6 out of 10 people with memory loss will wander outside of the home and become lost.
 If not found within 24 hours, up to half of those who wander risk serious injury or death.

 Wandering is one of the most common behavioral expressions exhibited by those living with Alzheimer’s disease and other forms of dementia.
 With the onset of nicer weather, it is typical see an increase in the internal need for those with memory loss to go outside, but unfortunately once there they may not remember where they are, may not be dressed appropriately and if become injured may not know how or who to call for help.
+Here is a video in which Azura’s Regional Director of Communications, Paula Gibson provides insights on wandering and tips for caregiver to consider.

 Unfortunately, when someone with memory loss begins to wander, it can quickly lead to an unsafe situation, which is why Azura was one of the lead advocates for Wisconsin’s Silver Alert program.
 This special program helps to protect vulnerable seniors by sending an alert out through the Wisconsin Crime Network via email, text message, road sign, lottery computers, etc. to the public that an adult with Alzheimer’s or other cognitive impairment has gone missing.